surma/surma.dev/content/things/compile-js.md

 features that JavaScript has to offer, C++20 has to offer as well.
 Often with extremely similar syntax. **What if I could write a transpiler of sorts that translates JavaScript to C++** and aims to maintain the semantics and behavior of JavaScript?
-Can I write a really dumb transpiler that defers all the difficult stuff like type checking and scoping to the C++ compiler?
+Can I write a really dumb transpiler that defers all the difficult stuff like type checking and scoping to the C++ compiler (mostly because of my lack of experience in building compilers)?
 Would that yield smaller binaries?
 Maybe even faster ones?
 Well, only one way to find out.

 ### The North Star